leondutoit/pydatsci/notes/day2.md

     return toplist[toplist.index != ''][:num]

 # question no. 3
-rank_title(movie_db)
+rank_title(movie_db, 10)
 ```

 As is clear from the short analysis above, working with dates is hard.
 We will use these analysis tools later to display data in our interactive dashboard.
-We can clean up the file by removing the function calls or just commenting them out - these functions will be called from the web app eventually.
+We can clean up the file by removing all the function calls or just commenting them out so that we're left only with the function definitions - these will be called from the web app eventually.

 ### A Flask web app